mzoyinda/QRCode-Generator/README.md

-# ModernPhotos Website
+# QRCode Generator
-A website that allows users to load and filter thousands of images seamlessly.
+A website that allows users to enter the link of a website and generate a QR Code

-view the deployed project [here](https://modern-photos.vercel.app/)
+view the deployed project [here]()

 ## Technologies Used to build the APP
-- React JS
-- Tailwind
-- Jest
-- JsonPlaceholder Photos API
+- React.JS

-  ## Features Available in the APP
-- Lazyloading of Photos
+- Node.JS
-- Caching of already loaded images
-- Search and Filtering of Photos

 ## Getting Started with ModernPhotos Project
 Run the following commands in the project directory